thenullastris/Null-Launcher/README.md

 ## 🎮 What is Zenith Launcher?

-Zenith Launcher is a powerful Minecraft: Java Edition launcher for iOS and iPadOS, built on the modern Amethyst foundation with custom REAPER2XMC design and enhancements.
+Zenith Launcher is a powerful Minecraft: Java Edition launcher for iOS and iPadOS, built on the modern Amethyst foundation with custom ReaperZxMC design and enhancements.

 ### ✨ Features